 NAIC AI Principles and Model Bulletin compliance

-Insurers in adopting states need a written AIS Program that governs every AI system in the business, tests for adverse consumer outcomes and stands up to examiner review.
-VerifyWise encodes the Model Bulletin, the FACTS principles and the AI Systems Evaluation Tool pilot into one operational workspace.
+If you write business in an adopting state, you owe a written AIS Program.
+It has to govern every AI system you run, test for adverse consumer outcomes and survive an examiner walking through your evidence.
+VerifyWise puts the Model Bulletin, the FACTS principles and the Evaluation Tool exhibits in one place.

 What are the NAIC AI Principles?

-The principles stayed largely aspirational until December 4, 2023, when NAIC members adopted the Model Bulletin on the Use of Artificial Intelligence Systems by Insurers.
-The bulletin is a template that state departments issue as their own regulatory guidance.
-It takes the principles and turns them into a concrete AIS Program obligation: written governance, risk management, testing, vendor oversight and documentation.
+On December 4, 2023, NAIC members adopted the Model Bulletin on the Use of Artificial Intelligence Systems by Insurers, turning the principles into a concrete AIS Program obligation: written governance, risk management, testing, vendor oversight and documentation.
+State insurance departments then issue it as their own regulatory guidance.

 Written AIS Program